 All ART products are developed and manufactured in Germany, which guarantees a high reliability and a maximum of flexibility to satisfy the individual requirements of each customer.

-We are delighted to announce that ART has been successfully certified by TÜV SÜD for ISO 9001:2008, the most widely used and recognised international standard in Quality Management (QM).
+ART has been successfully certified by TÜV SÜD for ISO 9001:2008, the most widely used and recognised international standard in Quality Management (QM).
 Furthermore ART was awarded by the German Stifterverband with the “INNVOVATIVE THROUGH RESEARCH” label.

 Konrad Zürl is ART's CEO in the management team, having founded the company in 1999.
 The company has since experienced continuous steady growth, with a worldwide customer base.